Aaron-Bopp/TIM/40_Evergreens/Realism must acknowledge optimism's existence and effectiveness.md

 If you are viewing the world through an accurate realistic lens you must acknowledge the existence of [[optimism]] and the effect that optimistic people have on the world.
 People who have large affects on the world usually do so because they have a hopeful vision of how the world CAN be, not because they have an unrealistic view of how the world is. [[Be the change you want to see in the world]].

-[[Knowledge of the world is painful]], and a realistic view of the world is often where the [[Anger fuels change| anger that fuels change]] comes from.
+[[Knowledge of an unjust world is painful]], and a realistic view of the world is often where the [[Anger fuels change| anger that fuels change]] comes from.
 Even if you think that [[optimism]] is ignorant it does not change the fact that optimism can lead to change.
 Even if optimism is [[ignorance|ignorant]] it can still bring [[hope]], and
 [[True optimism is acknowledging the suffering of the world and defying it anyway]]